Shopify/liquid/_filters/at_least.md

 ---
 title: at_least
-description: Liquid filter that limits a number to a minimum value
+description: Liquid filter that limits a number to a minimum value.
 ---

 Limits a number to a minimum value.